Name: Pál Schmitt

-This paper presents the first noise measurements of a quarter-scale subsea tidal kite (anchored to the sea floor by a tether and flying in a figure-eight configuration in the water column) operating in field conditions.
+This paper presents the first measurement of the sound emissions of a subsea tidal kite. (anchored to the sea floor by a tether and flying in a figure-eight configuration in the water column) operating in field conditions.
 Challenges in the measurement and post-processing of the data are detailed.
 Results are presented for three operating conditions of the kite: (1) varying turbine rotations per minute (RPM), (2) varying kite speed, and (3) a twisted tether.
-Turbine RPM was identified as the main parameter influencing noise emissions.